xavierchia/xavierchia.github.io/_posts/2024-01-14-patterns-frames.md

 Another surprisingly useful tool has been improv.

-"Yes and" is 100% orthogonal to my "that's bullshit" frame,
+"Yes and" is 100% orthogonal to my "that's bullshit" frame.

 Every single improv training triggers dozens of interesting patterns and brings them to the spotlight.